-This never-before-seen non-destructive quality control equipment quickly arrived to complement the traditional invasive measurement technologies, where the sealing of the IGU is penetrated and the gas sample is calculated automatically.
+These non-destructive quality control equipment quickly arrived to complement the traditional invasive measurement technologies, where the sealing of the IGU is penetrated and the gas sample is calculated automatically.
 This way of testing is generally affordable with good accuracy, but require breaking the IG's structure.
 In practice this means that the IGU cannot be delivered to the customer or retested.
-On the contrary, with the new non-destructive measurement technologies, there's no need to break the insulating glass unit nor have any components inside the unit.
-For the first time, the different operators within the IG industry have the possibility to conduct non-destructive analysis for triple and double glazed insulating glass units, even through coated and laminated glasses.
+On the contrary, with non-destructive measurement technologies, there's no need to break the insulating glass unit nor have any components inside the unit.
+The different operators within the IG industry have the possibility to conduct non-destructive analysis for triple and double glazed insulating glass units, even through coated and laminated glasses.

 To further address this intriguing topic about the need for solid as well as transparent quality control within insulating glass manufacturing, we have gathered here several interesting articles.
 The topics range from reducing quality related costs, to meeting the tightening industry standards, all the way to the latest innovations within the field of non-destructive insulating glass gas fill analysis.

 Chapter 1: 7 ways to reduce manufacturing related quality costs